Vietnam Airlines: Expansion: 2007–current

 In 2009, Vietnam Airlines and the Government of Cambodia established a joint-venture, having 49% and 51% stockholding, respectively, with the goal of boosting tourism in Cambodia.
 The joint-venture was a new Cambodian national airline named Cambodia Angkor Air, which started flying in July the same year, using ATR 72 aircraft; an Airbus A321 joined the fleet in September.
 Also in 2009, the carrier signed a deal for another 16 Airbus A321s plus two Airbus A350s, during the Paris Air Show.
-In addition, Vietnam Airlines launched a new bilingual website in to simplify bookings and adopted a new passenger service system designed by IT provider Sabre Airline Solutions.
+In addition, Vietnam Airlines launched a new bilingual website in October to simplify bookings and adopted a new passenger service system designed by IT provider Sabre Airline Solutions.